Sep 10, 2025

 • Pork – Ground pork typically comes from minced pork shoulder meat and is incredibly versatile.
 I like the flavor using both pork and beef adds to the meatball sub recipe.

 • Veal – Veal is a lean meat made from veal trimmings which makes it the perfect pairing to the 80/20 blend beef.
 Veal has a delicate flavor and velvety texture.
-If needed, the veal can be substituted with additional beef, I recommend adding it for its unique flavor.
+If needed or preferred, the veal can be substituted with additional beef.

-• Mirepoix – The vegetables that are sautéed as the base of the bolognese to create a flavorful foundation are carrots, celery and onion, known as sofrito in Italian and mirepoix in French.
+• Soffritto – The vegetables that are sautéed as the base of the bolognese to create a flavorful foundation are carrots, celery and onion, known as soffritto in Italian and mirepoix in French.

-• Whole peeled tomatoes – Canned whole peeled tomatoes are extremely versatile.
-Tomatoes are picked when ripe then cooked and peeled before they are canned and packed in tomato juice or tomato puree.
-They have a rich tomato flavor perfect for tomato sauces.
-Look for cans with no preservatives – this way they break down quickly into the sauce.
+• Tomatoes – Tomatoes are picked when ripe then cooked and peeled before they are canned and packed in tomato juice or tomato puree – they break down wonderfully in the sauce.
+I use a combination of whole tomatoes and crushed tomatoes for the best texture.

-• Pappardelle – These wide, flat noodles originating from Tuscany, Italy resembling thick ribbons are made from an egg yolk-heavy dough.
+• Pappardelle – I like to serve bolognese over these wide, flat noodles originating from Tuscany, Italy resembling thick ribbons made from an egg yolk-heavy dough.
 Thicker noodles like pappardelle are ideal for rich meat filled sauces like this bolognese or creamy sauces such as this tomato and bacon pasta.
 It’s often sold in packaged nests or fresh in refrigerated cases.
 Other shapes like fettuccine or spaghetti also work well for bolognese.

 Swaps and Substitutions